scrumpygeo/flask-blog/localNotes.md

    - so instead of @app.route decorator in the users route, we have users instantiated at top and user @users.route instead.

    - repeat for post package routes decorator and again for main package.
+   - all that's left in the old routes file are the imports which we will clean up later

+6. repeat above for our forms.
+Most goes into users/form and one goes into posts/form.